-The Plan's investments include alternative investment in the U.S. Real Estate Investment Fund, LBC Credit Partners Parallel III, L.P., Crescent Direct Lending Levered Fund, LP, and Crescent Direct Lending Levered Fund, II LP.
-These funds are privately placed and operates in a manner comparable to a mutual fund in many respects.
-The funds invest in a diverse portfolio of real estate, futures, options and certain other investments with varying market capitalizations.
+The Plan's investments include alternative investments.
+These funds are privately placed and operate in a manner comparable to a mutual fund in many respects.
+The funds invest in a diverse portfolio of real estate, futures, options, and certain other investments with varying market capitalizations.

 The investments in the underlying funds are generally valued daily at fair value as determined by the management of the fund by reference to the value of the underlying securities, if available, or by the valuation of a security as provided by the general partner or investment manager, if the securities are not publicly traded.
-While the fund manager uses its best judgment in estimating the fair values of underlying securities, there are inherent limitations in any estimation technique.
+While the fund manager uses their best judgment in estimating the fair values of underlying securities, there are inherent limitations in any estimation technique.
 Therefore, the values of such securities are not necessarily indicative of the amount that could be realized in a current transaction.
 The fair values may differ significantly from the values that would have been used had a ready market for the underlying securities existed, and the differences could be material.
 Future confirming events will also affect the estimates of fair value, and the effect of such events on the estimates of fair value could be material.

 These alternative investment funds expose the Plan to certain risks, including liquidity risks, counterparty risks, foreign political, economic and governmental risks, and market risk.
-In addition, these investments may have initial lock-up periods, as well as restrictions for liquidating positions in these funds, that make the investments non-current and non-marketable.
+In addition, these investments may have initial lock-up periods, as well as restrictions for liquidating positions in these funds, which make the investments non-current and non-marketable.

 Investment income is recognized on the accrual basis as earned.
-Unrealized appreciation in fair value of investments includes the difference between cost and fair value of investments held.
-The net realized and unrealized investment appreciation or depreciation for the year is reflected in the Statement of Changes in Fiduciary Net Position.
+Unrealized appreciation (depreciation) in fair value of investments includes the difference between cost and fair value of investments held.
+The net realized and unrealized investment appreciation (depreciation) for the year is reflected in the statements of changes in fiduciary net position.